SavannahMonitorLizard/254_Bot/README.md

 # 254_Bot
-a discord bot for interacting with FRC teams using the TBA api
+a discord bot for interacting with FRC information using the TBA api